Diagnosis

 What you can do in the meantime

-If your symptoms are worsening, tell your primary care doctor so that he or she can try to get you to a specialist quickly.
+If your symptoms are getting worse, tell your main healthcare professional.
+That way, your healthcare professional can try to get you to a specialist quickly.

 Living with granulomatosis with polyangiitis?